atomic-penguin/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # Conditional execution

+Type this into your Shef session (recipe context):

     @@@ruby
-    execute "setenforce 1" do
+    execute 'setenforce 0' do
-      not_if "getenforce | grep -qx 'Enforcing'"
+      not_if { 'getenforce | grep -q Disabled' }
     end

-    execute "apt-get update" do
+    execute 'yum -y upgrade' do
-      not_if { ::File.exists?('/var/lib/apt/periodic/update-success-stamp') }
+      not_if { 'yum check-update' }
-      action :nothing
     end
+    run_chef

 .notes We use the :: in front of File due to Ruby namespacing.
 A common guard is "grep -q" or even "grep -qx".